Welcome to my Charlie review.

 Not another app but a savings tool that comes with a cute little animal friend.

-I don’t know how you were introduced to this thing but I personally stumbled on it in my search of always trying to save more money.
+I don’t know how you were introduced to this thing, but I stumbled on it in my search of always trying to save more money.

-This little discovery led me to a little penguin who claims to help you manage your finances.
+This discovery led me to a little penguin who claims to help you manage your finances.

-What got my attention is not that it was a penguin but the fact that all this would be done through text messaging.
+What got my attention was not that it was a penguin but that all this would be done through text messaging.

-How could you possibly tell you that you can save more on your cable bill?
+How could you possibly tell yourself that you can save more on your cable bill?

-Well, I didn’t write this off as some kind of phishing scam and I didn’t think that it’s the safest thing either.
+Well, I didn’t write this off as some kind of phishing scam and I didn’t think that it was the safest thing either.

 So with more research and of course signing up, I figured out exactly how everything works.

 How could some penguin help you save money through text messages, right?

 I’m used to apps like Get Waldo, but this one is definitely different and worth giving a shot.